mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 ## Reserve a Location

-The POST `/site/v2/reservations` request limits use of a location to the airline backend with a specific airline code that made the request.
+The <span class="method post">POST</span> `/site/v2/reservations` request limits use of a location to the airline backend with a specific airline code that made the request.
 The airline backend must reserve the location to make use of its devices.

 > **Note:** Flex knows the airline code of the requester because it is encoded in the access token.

 ### Request Body

-The airline backend sends a POST `/site/v2/reservations` request, passing the `LocationId` in the Request Body it wishes to reserve.
+The airline backend sends a <span class="method post">POST</span> `/site/v2/reservations` request, passing the `LocationId` in the Request Body it wishes to reserve.

 The following is a sample Response Body containing the location to be reserved: